Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

 |2013||Same-sex Married Couples Edit Change in 2013 ACS 1-Year Data Products

 Beginning with 2013 ACS data products, tables reflect edit/processing changes which show same-sex married couples along with all married couples.
 Tables that have a line for "married couples" will include same-sex married couples, unless otherwise noted, and the marital status for those adults will be shown as "now married" or "married, spouse present."
 In 2013 data, there are 251,695 same-sex married couple households, which constitute 0.45 percent of all married couple households.
 For more detail on same-sex married couples, view the Characteristics of Same-Sex Couple Households table package.

 Beginning with the 2009-2013 American Community Survey (ACS) 5-year data release, the ACS will no longer produce estimates for summary level 080: State-County-County Subdivision-Place/Remainder-Census Tract.
 Summary level 080 estimates are for portions of tracts that are the intersecting areas of county subdivisions and places, or portions of county subdivisions and places that are the intersecting areas with tracts.
 The Census Bureau made this decision in part because 70 percent of estimates for this summary level were zero.
 We will continue to produce Census tract level estimates (summary level 140: State-County-Census Tract).

-The Census Bureau will discontinue the ACS Narrative Profiles in calendar year 2014, due to resource and technical constraints.
-The 2012 ACS 1-year and 3-year Narrative Profiles to be published in September and October 2013, respectively, will be the last releases of this product.
-Also, all past-year, 5-year and Puerto Rico Narrative Profiles will not be available on the new American FactFinder.
+The Census Bureau discontinued the ACS Narrative Profiles (NP) on American FactFinder (AFF) in calendar year 2014, due to resource and technical constraints.
+The 2012 ACS 1-year and 3-year Narrative Profiles were the last releases of this product in AFF, and you can still access 2009, 2010, and 2011 ACS 1-year and 3-year Narrative Profiles in AFF..

 |2011||Changes to ACS group quarters small area estimation